getangar/appPrivacy/README.md

 # appPrivacy
 App Privacy Statement for the App Store

-GT Fractals & GT Uptime do not collect any data of any kind from the user account and/or the user's computer.
+GT Fractals & GT Uptime and all other apps published on several stores, do not collect any data of any kind from the user account and/or the user's computer.